drsinder/Notes2022GRPC.new/README.md

   "SendGridEmail": "youremail@wherever.com",

-  "SendGridName": "Your Name on behalf of Notes 2022"
+  "SendGridName": "Your Name on behalf of Notes 2022",

+  "SyncfusionKey": "xxx"

 }